 App Store Optimization (ASO) Tools

 Tools like Sensor Tower, App Radar, or AppTweak help with keyword research and competitor analysis.
-Most have free tiers, but paid plans run $50-$200/month depending on the tool.
-Not mandatory, but helpful if you’re serious about organic discovery.
+Most have free tiers, and paid plans run $50 to $200 a month depending on the tool.
+Not required, but worth it if you care about organic discovery.

 Privacy Policy Hosting

 Both stores require a privacy policy URL.
-You need somewhere to host it — your own website works perfectly.
-If you don’t have a website, even a simple one-page site on a free hosting platform will do, though having a proper website for your app adds credibility.
+You need somewhere to host it, and your own website works fine.
+No website?
+Even a simple one-page site on free hosting will do, though a proper site for your app adds credibility.

 Backend and Server Costs